StriderLiu/PikaPika/README.md

      (2)Store every 2500 zip codes in a file, then merge them into one .

-3. Add Zip as output feature and remove coordinates columns (need to use SparkSQL)
+3. Add Zip as output feature and remove coordinates columns (use SparkSQL)

 4. Feature Adjustments (Generate a cleansing-complete csv file)